Refused? Ghosted? No refund?

 Going it alone

-You contact the merchant.
-They quote their refund policy.
-You have no counter-argument.
+Call the merchant.
+They quote their policy.
+Conversation over.

 With Did I Buy It?

-Your bank rules in your favour.
-You get your money back.
+Bank rules in your favour.
+Money back.
+Merchant loses.

 Why it works